The Basics

 The fundamentals: what you get, how the process works from start to close, and why Waymark exists.

 Yes.
 In Texas, homeowners can legally sell their property without hiring a traditional listing agent.
-The most effective way to do this is through a flat fee MLS service like Waymark, which places your home on the Multiple Listing Service through a licensed Texas broker, giving you the same buyer exposure as a full-commission listing, while you retain control and keep your equity instead of paying a 3% listing commission.
+The most effective way to do this is through Fixed-Rate Selling, the model Waymark created: you pay one fixed price for listing and transaction services instead of a percentage commission, your home is listed on the MLS through a licensed Texas broker, and you get the same buyer exposure as a full-commission listing while keeping your equity.

 Trust & Fit